alexisgraff5/react-day-two/README.md

 #Day Two of React For DevMountain
 ##Things to cover
 - Webpack
+	Where do you look?
+		entry: {main:}
+	Where do you start?

+	How = module
 - Basic React Review
 - Component Life-Cycle
 - Asynchronous Data